-Resource protection is a natural instinct, but can lead to bites and attacks.
+Resource guarding is a natural instinct, but can lead to bites and attacks.
 Acupressure is one way to evoke a sense of calm and trust in dogs who feel a need to guard food and toys.

-If you’ve ever witnessed a dog growl or snap at people or other animals when they approach his food bowl, then you’re seen a case of resource protection in action.
+If you’ve ever witnessed a dog growl or snap at people or other animals when they approach his food bowl, then you’re seen a case of resource guarding in action.
 Dogs are hardwired to protect what they value, such as food, toys and their families.
 It makes sense, since their wild counterparts have to ferociously defend their turf, food and mates in order to survive.
 Wolves are competing for scarce resources, while domesticated dogs are not, but that instinct is still deeply embedded in even the most docile pooch.

-Recognizing the signs of resource protection is important for everyone’s safety, including both the human and animal members of your family.
+Recognizing the signs of resource guarding is important for everyone’s safety, including both the human and animal members of your family.
 Children are most at risk when a dog is guarding his favorite toy, because they may not understand how the dog is communicating his escalating aggression.

 Usually, a dog provides a progressive display of signals that he’s not going to share his treasured item.
 It can start with a wary look, then a well-directed growl and raised hackles.
 If these warnings are unheeded, he might lift his lip or show his teeth, then snap or lunge.
 If these aggressive cues still don’t stop the perceived threat, and the value of the guarded item is high, an attack or bite will most likely follow.